nya3jp/tast/docs/test_dependencies.md

 *   `transparent_hugepage` - [Transparent Hugepage] support in the Linux kernel.
 *   `untrusted_vm` - The ability to run an untrusted VM.
 *   `usbguard` - The ability to allow or block USB devices based on policy.
+*   `v4l2_codec` - Whether or not v4l2 video acceleration API is supported by this DUT.
 *   `vaapi` - Whether or not VA-API is supported by this DUT.
 *   `video_decoder_direct` - The platform uses the VideoDecoder (VD) by default.
 *   `video_decoder_legacy` - The platform used the VideoDecodeAccelerator (VDA) by default.